 Every kilo we carry increases emissions, especially in a car.
-Plus, packing lighter makes it easier to achieve Steps 2, 3 or 4 which will have the biggest impact.
+Plus, packing lighter means less work for you and makes it easier to achieve Steps 2, 3 or 4 which will have the biggest impact.

 We’ve also made a list of Things NOT to Bring – these are things that weigh you down that we just don’t think you’ll need.

-If you pack more than you can carry, you will still be able to take the standard shuttle bus from the carpark to the festival site, but you may have to wait a little longer and make multiple journeys to and from the carpark.
+You will be able to access the ‘Quick Turnaround Bus’ if you pack light enough to carry all your gear in one go.
+This will help you get onto site quicker and start your festival even earlier!
+If you pack more than you can carry, you will be able to take the standard shuttle bus from the carpark to the festival site, but you may have to wait a little longer and make multiple journeys to and from the carpark.
 Every year we find the people who bring most stuff start the festival somewhat tired and stressed.
-We hope you’ll give yourself a break and cut your and our carbon emissions at the same time.
+We hope you’ll give yourself a break and cut carbon emissions at the same time.

 If you really want to travel by car to the festival; car share!
 This also works for campervans and vintage buses.